erithobra/databases/sql-relational-mapping-lesson/README.md

 Fortunately the eggheads of computer science yesteryear have come up with a beautiful, elegant solution: The join table.

-#### The Join Table!
+### The Join Table

 ![](https://media.giphy.com/media/jDiUeDQpIkGIM/giphy.gif)

 ![](https://smehrozalam.files.wordpress.com/2010/06/erd-many-to-many-2.jpg)

 We use a join table!
-It's a table with the ID's of BOTH, thus connecting our data across databases!
+It's a table with the IDs of BOTH, thus connecting our data across databases!
 YAY!!!!

 A join table might be JUST a join table, meaning it might have nothing but the two IDs, or it might represent something too!

 For example, the join table above represents a real thing: **enrollment**!
-Enrollment might have some of it's own properties, like start and stop dates.
+Enrollment might have some of its own properties, like start and stop dates.
 Other times, the join table might not really represent anything that has a real life analogy, and it might not need to hold any data besides the ID's.

 ### Code Along

-We have already have `students` and `courses` tables in our database. we just have to create a join table signifying the enrollment, just like we have discussed in the example above.
-For now we will keep things really simple and just have a column for student id and course id.
+We have already have `students` and `courses` tables in our database.
+We just have to create a join table signifying the enrollment, just like we have discussed in the example above.
+For now we will keep things really simple and just have a column for student ID and course ID.

 Let's create our join table.
 We will call it `student_course` table.